mttcrn/polimi-CSE-notes/Machine Learning.md

 ![300](./assets/multiclass_classification.png)
 ### Least Squares for Classification
 Least squares approximates the conditional expectation $\mathbb{E}[t|x]$.
-Consider a general classification problem with $K$ classes using 1-of-$K$ encoding scheme for the target vector $t$.
+Consider a general classification problem with $K$ classes using **1-of-$K$ encoding scheme for the target vector $t$**.
 Each class is described by its own linear model:
 $$
 y_k(x) = w_k^Tx + w_{k0}
 $$